 Inherited predisposition to myelodysplastic syndrome/acute myeloid leukemia

 Acute myeloid leukemia and myelodysplastic syndromes are usually sporadic, late-onset cancers, but in rare instances (<1%) these diseases aggregate in families.
 In these families, predisposition to acute myeloid leukemia/myelodysplastic syndrome may be a consequence of an inherited bone marrow failure syndrome, but in other cases these are highly penetrant, autosomal dominant, Mendelian disorders.
-Three genes (RUNX1, GATA2, CEBPA) explain roughly half of these Mendelian cases.
-The genetic basis in the remaining half is not yet known.
+Three genes (RUNX1, GATA2, CEBPA) explain fewer than half of these Mendelian cases.
+The genetic basis in the majority of families is not yet known.
 Furthermore, the latency and incomplete penetrance of acute myeloid leukemia/myelodysplastic syndrome in mutation carriers suggest that acquisition of cooperating somatic mutations is required for alignant transformation.
 We have accumulated a large panel of samples from affected and unaffected members of these families.
 Ongoing studies in the Graubert laboratory are focused on identiﬁcation of novel germline variants in families that lack known predisposing factors and characterization of the landscape of cooperating somatic mutations that arise in these cases.
 This information is important for genetic counseling in these families, for selection of optimal bone marrow transplant donors, and to increase our understanding of the biological basis of acute myeloid leukemia and myelodysplastic syndromes.

 A Postdoctoral Research Fellow position is available to study the molecular basis of human myeloid leukemias.
 The candidate must have recently received a PhD or MD PhD degree in the biological sciences, and be highly motivated and well versed in basic molecular biology, cell biology, and biochemical techniques with special interests in hematopoiesis, genetics, and mouse models of human leukemia.
 The Fellow will have simultaneous academic appointments at the Massachusetts General Hospital, Harvard Medical School, and the Broad Institute.
 The laboratory provides a rich intellectual environment within a group of highly collaborative investigators, with full integration into the large research communities of the Massachusetts General Hospital, Harvard University, and the Broad Institute.